tmaz00/ScansGuiApp/README.md

   <li> Try different options like setting color ranges, playing animation etc.
 </ol>

-Note: In order to run application correctly, all files inside /src directory shouldn't be moved from their places after download.
+*Note*: In order to run application correctly, all files inside /src directory shouldn't be moved from their places after download.
 Otherwise, app would not run properly.

 <a name="screenshots">
   <h2>Some screenshots of application</h2>